eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/ref_model2.png)

 Looking at the bode plot of the controller, it looks more promising, there are no resonances, only zeros.
 It even has less bandwidth than the AST controller.

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/C_imc2_vs_ast.png)

-In terms of robust stability, the IMC2 controller even looks better than the AST controller.
-They have similar characteristics at low frequencies, but due to the lower magnitude of IMC2 at higher frequencies, we also note that the magnitude of robust stability decreases faster compared to the AST controller.
+In terms of robust stability, the IMC2 controller looks a bit better than the AST controller.
+They have similar characteristics at low frequencies but due to the lower magnitude of IMC2 at higher frequencies, the magnitude of robust stability decay faster compared to the AST controller.

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/robust_stability_imc2_vs_ast.png)

 One drawback of the IMC2 controller is that the sensitivity function has a greater peak compared to the AST system.

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/sensitivity_imc2_vs_ast.png)